 The shoal bank is typically dredged using shore-side excavators at least twice per year.
 There is currently no other requirement for dredging to maintain navigable channel depths elsewhere in the harbour.
 The bar is maintained at 0.9m over datum by the natural scour effect of the River Arun.
 The various mooring operators arrange more regular local surveys and local dredging of berths as required.

-Any dredging in the harbour must be covered by a Local Consent.
-Dredging may also require a Marine Licence from the Marine management Organisation (MMO).
+Any dredging in the harbour must be discussed and approved with the Harbour Master.
+Dredging may also require a Marine Licence from the Marine Management Organisation (MMO).
 For more information about dredging in the harbour, and to assist with any Marine Licence application, please refer to the the Harbour’s Dredge Baseline Document.